Top 75+ Manual Testing Interview Questions and Answers for Freshers & Experienced

 The time required for manual testing is high as human resources perform all the tasks.

-The time required is comparatively low as software tool execute the tests
+The time required is comparatively low as software tools execute the tests

-In automation testing investment cost and Return of Investment, both are high.
+In automation testing, investment cost and Return on Investment are both high.

 Manual testing is preferred when the test cases are run once or twice.
-Also suitable for Exploratory, Usability and Adhoc Testing.
+It is also suitable for Exploratory, Usability, and ad hoc testing.

 You can use test automation for Regression Testing, Performance Testing, Load Testing or highly repeatable functional test cases

-As there is no human observation involved, there is no guarantee of positive customer experience.
+As there is no human observation involved, there is no guarantee of a positive customer experience.

 Alternatively, you can check out the Automation Engineer Course by Edureka and get certified!

-There are a lot of cases when manual testing is best suited over automation testing, like:
+There are a lot of cases when manual testing is better suited over automation testing, like:

-Q25.
-What are the phases involved in Software Testing Life Cycle?
+Q34.
+What are the phases involved in the Software Testing Life Cycle?

 The different phases involved in the software testing life cycle are: